 The front desk locations provide a warm and welcoming environment where residents can obtain an array of information and services.
 Examples may include, but are not limited to:

+- Guest sign-in

-- Assistance with lockouts - Items available for check-out (cleaning supplies, vacuums, ping pong paddles and other board games, etc.)
+- Assistance with lockouts

+- Items available for check-out (cleaning supplies, vacuums, ping pong paddles and other board games, etc.)